appwrite/appwrite/README.md

 * [**Account**](https://appwrite.io/docs/account) - Manage current user account.
 Track and manage the user sessions, devices, and security audit log.
 * [**Users**](https://appwrite.io/docs/users) - Manage and list all project users when in admin mode.
 * [**Teams**](https://appwrite.io/docs/teams) - Manage and group users in teams.
 Manage memberships, invites and user roles within a team.
 * [**Database**](https://appwrite.io/docs/database) - Manage database collections and documents.
-Read, create, update and delete documents and filter lists of documents collections using an advanced filter with graph-like capabilities.
+Read, create, update and delete documents and filter lists of document collections using an advanced filter with a graph-like capabilities.
 * [**Storage**](https://appwrite.io/docs/storage) - Manage storage files.
 Read, create, delete and preview files.
 Manipulate the preview of your files to fit your app perfectly.
 All files are scanned by ClamAV and stored in a secure and encrypted way.
 * [**Locale**](https://appwrite.io/docs/locale) - Track user's location, and manage your app locale-based data.
 * [**Avatars**](https://appwrite.io/docs/avatars) - Manage your users' avatars, countries' flags, browser icons, credit card symbols and generate QR codes.